SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/ContextCompactor.md

 2. **Validate discussion ID**: Returns early with an empty string if `context.discussion_id` is `None`.

 3. **Apply lookback**: Slices `context.messages` to exclude the last `lookbackStartTurn` messages from the working set.
 This prevents recent, potentially incomplete exchanges from being summarized.
+The slice only applies when `len(messages) > lookbackStartTurn`; conversations at or below that length are processed in full (benign: they produce an empty Old window under default token budgets, and the behavior is pinned by `test_lookback_exceeding_message_count_uses_all_messages`).
 If fewer than 2 messages remain after the trim, returns cached output (or empty string).

 4. **Calculate boundaries**: Calls `_calculate_boundaries()` to determine the token-based window indices that divide the